 Audit Fees.
-Consists of fees billed for professional services for audit and quarterly review of our financial statements and review of our registration statement for our initial public offering in October 2020, and related services that are normally provided in connection with statutory and regulatory filings or engagements.
+Consists of fees billed for professional services for audit and quarterly review of our financial statements and review of our registration statements on Form S-8, Form S-3, definitive proxy statement and related services that are normally provided in connection with statutory and regulatory filings or engagements.